Mamadi Diakite

-Mamadi Diakite (born January 21, 1997) is a Guinean professional basketball player for Baskonia of the Spanish Liga ACB and the EuroLeague.
+Mamadi Diakite (born January 21, 1997) is a Guinean professional basketball player for Dubai Basketball of the ABA League and the EuroLeague.
 He played college basketball for the Virginia Cavaliers, with whom he won an NCAA national championship in 2019.
 He also won an NBA championship with the Milwaukee Bucks in 2021.

 Early life

 Diakite was born in Conakry, Guinea to Aboubacar Sidiki Diakite and Aminata Kaba and was raised as a Muslim.
 His father was the health inspector general of Guinea and his mother was an obstetrician.
 Diakite grew up playing soccer in streets and parks but later started playing basketball because of his height and athleticism.
 Due to the lack of basketball opportunities in Guinea, he tried to draw attention from the United States through Facebook.
 As a result, Diakite was contacted by Hassan Fofana, a Guinea native and former college basketball player, and with his help joined Blue Ridge School, a boarding school in Saint George, Virginia.